bnb-chain/bnb-chain.github.io/docs/learn/intro.md

 Candidates will produce blocks and charge gas fees in BSC mainnet, but in a much less chance than the official validator set of 21 elected.
 The unavailable candidates will be slashed as well though in a smaller size.
 A decent motivation is expected to be maintained so that the candidate validators are willing to ensure the quality and help secure BSC.

-In an extreme case, if a majority of the active 21 validators get attacked and offline, Candidate Validators can report to Beacon Chain about the stale blocking, resume it and eventually propose a re-election of active validator set.
+In an extreme case, if a majority of the active 21 validators get attacked and offline, Candidate Validators can report to Beacon Chain about the stale blocking, resume it and eventually propose a re-election of the active validator set.

 The BNB Smart Chain also supports EVM-compatible smart contracts and protocols.
 Cross-chain transfer and other communication are possible due to native support of interoperability.
 Binance DEX remains a liquid venue of the exchange of assets on both chains.
 This dual-chain architecture will be ideal for users to take advantage of the fast trading on one side and build their decentralized apps on the other side.
 The Binance Smart Chain will be:

 * **A self-sovereign blockchain**: Provides security and safety with elected [validators](consensus.md).
 * **EVM-compatible**: Supports all the existing Ethereum tooling along with faster finality and cheaper transaction fees.
-* **Interoperable**: Comes with efficient native dual chain communication; Optimized for scaling high-performance dApps that require fast and smooth user experience.
+* **Interoperable**: Comes with efficient native dual chain communication; Optimized for scaling high-performance dApps that require a fast and smooth user experience.
 * **Distributed with on-chain governance**: Proof of Staked Authority (PoSA) brings in decentralization and community participants.
 As the native token, BNB will serve as both the gas of smart contract execution and tokens for staking.

 <!--## Comparision Between Beacon Chain and BNB Smart Chain